 7. They Go Out of Their Way for You

-If someone is willing to drive through rush hour traffic to see you, help you out with a difficult task, or cook dinner for you, they probably care about you and may consider you a long-term partner.
+If someone is willing to drive through rush hour traffic to see you, help you out with a difficult task, or cook dinner for you, chances are they are emotionally invested and may consider you a long-term partner.
 Make sure you're putting in just as much effort if you feel the same way about them.
+Before you know it, you both might see yourselves falling in love.

 8. Your Dates Are More Than Standard Dates

-When you're casually dating, going out for coffee, dinner, or drinks is normal.
+When you're in a casual relationship, going out for coffee, dinner, or drinks is normal.
 But if someone invites you on more elaborate outings—like hiking, dancing, concerts, or other connective activities—they may see your relationship as a bigger deal than just a casual fling.
-If they invite you on a trip, that's an even bigger sign that they really enjoy your company.
+If they invite you on a trip, that's an even bigger sign that they really enjoy your company and aren't just in it for the physical intimacy.

 9. You Think About Them Constantly